-As a result of the acquisition of Bennfield the Company has increased its interest in Sibir from 54.71% to 80.37%.
-In addition, the Company's effective interest in Moscow refinery has increased from 59.75% to 69.67%.
-The company has accounted for the transaction as an acquisition of non-controlling interest where control is maintained.
+The company has accounted for the acquisition of the additional interest in Sibir gained in the Bennfield acquisition as an acquisition of non-controlling interest where control is maintained.
 The difference between the fair value of the non-controlling interest acquired and its carrying value at the date of acquisition of \$75 million has been recognized in equity and is included within additional paid-in-capital.